 Video walkthrough of Metadata import and generating comparative analyses

-Metadata can be added or edited for one or more samples by selecting them in the “Cohorts and Metadata” Menu and clicking “Edit Metadata”.
+Metadata can be added or edited for one or more samples by selecting them in the “Samples” Menu and clicking “Edit Metadata”.
 Depending on the number of samples selected, you will be prompted to edit metadata categories through a pop-up (Single Edit) or a template .CSV file (Batch Edit).

 - Third Column and Fifteenth row onwards - Custom Metadata Data Type.
 It can be either “Text” or “Decimal” (Numbers or Numerics)